jrmreis/middleware/poc/ABI/README.md

-# COPEC Hunter PowerShell Script
+# Command Line Hunter PowerShell Script

 PowerShell script for evidence collection and process termination.
 This script will search for processes with determined command line, collect information before and after termination.